 There are your obvious sweet things and then those you don't realise are also causing an issue - like bread, potatoes, pasta, rice, and..... fruit!

-Of course fruit is healthy, it has nutrients in so compared to a choc bar, yes opt for fruit, but what you may not know is your body doesn't metabolise the sugars in fruit into energy for the muscles, it turns it into fat that sits around your middle.
-If you find you eat a lot of fruit a day this is something to adjust, berries are better, but juices and dried fruits are just not good for you now.
+Of course fruit is healthy, it has many nutrients compared to a choc bar but what you may not know is your body doesn't metabolise the sugars in fruit into energy for the muscles, it turns it into fat that sits around your middle.
+If you find you eat a lot of fruit a day this is something to adjust, berries are better.
+The big no-no's are juices and dried fruits as they are pure sugar, juice without fibre and dried fruits you can just eat too easily.

 If you're eating sugars and not eating veg the healthy bacteria in your gut is also dying out, as the bacteria feeds on vegetation and whole grains (fibre).
 I help my clients support their gut by talking about their 'gut bunnies'!
 Imagine you're looking out of your garden window and you've been given a fantastic 'Fluffle' (yep, that's what it's called) of bunny rabbits.
 This lovely colourful vibrant fluffle of gut bunnies are happy and healthy on day 1, waiting to be fed.....